-Today, February 22, marks six years since the devastating 2011 earthquake which brought tragic loss of life to our city.
-Six years on we continue the long and difficult process of rebuilding our lives and livelihoods.
+Today, February 22, marks seven years since the devastating 2011 earthquake which brought tragic loss of life to our city of Christchurch where we continue the long and difficult process of rebuilding lives and livelihoods.

-On the first anniversary of the earthquake in 2012 tens of thousands of us gathered in Hagley Park for a memorial service.
+Three weeks after the February 2011 quake tens of thousands of us gathered in Hagley Park for a memorial service.
 On that occasion, Bishop Barry Jones led us in prayer.

 Today as we mark this anniversary, let us pray this prayer for all those who continue to suffer the effects of this tragedy.
-As Bishop Barry leads us in prayer let us continue to pray that he now shares the fulness of life for which God created him.
+As we hear Bishop Barry leading us in prayer let us continue to pray the citizens of our city.
+And let us also pray for Bishop Barry who led us with wisdom and vision in the difficult months immediately after the earthquake.
+We pray that he now shares the fulness of life for which God created him.

-Both the audio of Bishop Barry leading the prayer and the text are below.
+Both the audio of Bishop Barry leading the prayer (background noise edited out) and the text are below.

 O God whose mercies are without number,